 Freshly cooked white beans, marinated in a smoky and spicy infused olive oil, sit atop a fresh and sweet pea and herb mash.
 These are two very different components that lift each other to new heights.

 A Yotam Ottolenghi dish was the inspiration for this recipe.
-His key ingredient was marinated feta.
+His key ingredient was feta cheese, marinated in a similar spicy garlic olive oil.
 White beans, however, are a much healthier alternative.
 Like the feta, they take on the smoky olive oil marinade’s flavours while retaining their wonderful creaminess.

 Smoky Marinated White Beans